Cellular subalgebras of the partition algebra: Cellular subalgebras

 \subsection{Quasi-partition algebra}

-The quasi-partition algebra $\mcQ\mcP_n(\beta)$ was defined in~\cite{DO14} as a centralizer algebra.
-However, we instead define it by as a subalgebra of $\mcP_n(\beta - 1)$ using~\cite[Lemma~2.3]{DO14} with the basis given by all diagrams without any isolated vertices (\textit{cf.}~\cite[Sec.~2.4]{DO14}).
+The quasi-partition algebra $\mcQ\mcP_n(\beta)$ was defined in~\cite{DO14} as a centralizer algebra with $\beta = m \in \ZZ_{>0}$.
+However, we instead define it as a subalgebra of $\mcP_n(\beta - 1)$ using~\cite[Lemma~2.3]{DO14} with a basis indexed by all diagrams without any isolated vertices (\textit{cf.}~\cite[Sec.~2.4]{DO14}).
 (Due to the differences in multiplication conventions, we need to flip all diagrams by $\iota$.)
 However, the basis is not given by these diagrams alone, but instead as a sum over certain subsets.
 In order for this algebra to be well-defined, we require $\beta \neq 0$.
 For brevity, we do not include the explicit description of the basis here as we only need the properties given by~\cite[Lemma~2.2]{DO14}.

 \begin{thm} The quasi-partition algebra is a cellular algebra. \end{thm}